-- 1. under the age of 26; or - 2. an unmarried full-time student enrolled in an accredited educational institution.
-Fulltime student status continues during: - a.
+- 1. under the age of 26 (see Extending a child's eligibility below); or - 2. an unmarried full-time student enrolled in an accredited educational institution.
+Full-time student status continues during: - a.
 Regularly-scheduled school vacations; and - b.
 Medically necessary leaves of absence until the earlier of one year from the first day of leave or the date coverage would otherwise end.